Roles and Responsibilities of a RAC Member

 - Participate in public discussion of issues during meetings.

-- Provide advice to the Designated Federal Officer if necessary.
+- Provide advice to the Designated Federal Officer (DFO) if necessary.

 - Maintain up-to-date knowledge of issues affecting the committee’s geographic area.